TheRealKaup/TheRealKaup/journal/video_games.md

   While Basil was capable of his doings, he was not able to fully comprehend them.
 Simply too young to understand the meaning difference between taking one's own life and an accident.
 Basil's plan was in good will, only for it to severely traumatize the two.
 The regrettable framing was what made the tragedy so much more poignant; the characters could never understand why, for that the tragedy lingered so harshly in their minds.

-  Isolation seems like a fake way to deal with things, but it's easy to take and sometimes I find it hard to decline.
+  Isolation seems like a fake way to deal with things, but it's easy to take and sometimes I used to find it hard to decline.
 Seeing Sunny's condition truly saddens me.

   On a final note, the bond between Sunny and Basil, is perfectly composed.
 </details>